ROFIES-IIITP/Arduino/README.md

 ```
 git clone https://github.com/ROFIES-IIITP/Arduino.git
 ```
-   OR
-- You can copy the code if don't wish to clone the entire repository.
+- Or you can copy the code if don't wish to clone the entire repository.

 2. **Set Up the Hardware**: